-This does not mean that no one can ever rise to the top.
+This doesn’t mean that no one can ever rise to the top.
 Given even the smallest opportunity, those of exceptional ability will rise in any society, as did both Oliver and Thomas Cromwell.
 But the odds against such an achievement are long.

-Indeed, we have probably already passed the point where the growth of inequality and the accumulation of massive fortunes, particularly in the financial sector, have become a drag on economic growth.
-Even such staunch advocates of liberalisation as the OECD recognise that the financialisation that allowed the accumulation of massive fortunes has reached the point where it reduces growth, makes economies more vulnerable to crises, and undermines the living standards of most households.
+Indeed, we have probably already passed the point where the growth of inequality and the accumulation of massive fortunes, particularly in the finance sector, have become a drag on economic growth.
+Even the OECD and other advocates of liberalisation recognise that the finance sector, which has created massive fortunes, has reached the point where it reduces growth, makes economies more vulnerable to crises and undermines the living standards of most households.
 In Australia, the governor of the Reserve Bank has expressed alarm at the consequences of stagnant or declining wages.